squall39/FS25_EnhancedVehicle/README.md

   * (When snap/track is enabled) The current snap to angle and current track and turnover number.
   * Damage values in % for controlled vehicle and all its attachments.
   * Fuel fill level for Diesel/AdBlue/Electric/Methane and the current fuel usage rate<sup>1</sup>.
+  * The overall kilometer counter of the vehicle or the current trip kilometer.
   * The current status of the differential locks and wheel drive mode.
   * The current engine RPM and temperature<sup>1</sup>.
   * The current mass of the vehicle and the total mass of vehicle and all its attachments and loads.